Woman in hospital gown consulting with female doctor next to mammography machine during breast health appointment

 It is too early to predict specific settlement values.
 The breast mesh litigation is still in its early stages, no federal multidistrict litigation (MDL) has been established, and no class action has been certified.

-What the litigation does have, however, is a clear set of precedents.
+What the litigation does have, however, is a clear set of precedents, and the most important one involves the same company.
 In 2024, BD settled approximately 38,000 hernia mesh cases involving its C.R.
 Bard products for an amount estimated to exceed $1 billion.
 The transvaginal mesh litigation, which involved similar polypropylene and biologic mesh products used in women, produced billions of dollars in global settlements paid by Boston Scientific, Ethicon, C.R.
 Bard, Coloplast, and other manufacturers.

 Breast mesh cases are expected to follow a similar trajectory, with the women who file early typically best positioned to shape the litigation and the eventual settlement framework.